barumau/pandunia/suomi/pandunia-suomi.md

 be migra - muuttaa (siirtyä)
 be min - alittaa (olla vähemmän kuin)
 be mirde - vaimentua
-be name - olla nimeltään
+be nam - olla nimeltään
 be niche - alittaa
 be par - olla yhtä kuin
 be pasi - sattua (käydä kipeää)